philips/inkpalm-5-adb-english/README.md

 The original e-reader app in still there, it now appears as an app on the launcher.

 ### Step 4: Naviation button
-In this final section, I'll mention the steps to change the timezone and add naidation buttons.
+In this final section, I'll mention the steps to change the timezone and add navigation buttons.

 In order to install the navigation buttons, download the file mentioned here : [Xiaomi One Touch Button](https://gofile.io/?c=6ZL3Zk)
 You can follow the above steps to install using ADB.
 DO not use the file manager yet because it'll give a problem.

 Like step 4, you can copy the file to directory or install directly using location.
-I'll copt it into directoryof Minimal ADB and then install it.
+I'll copy it into directory of Minimal ADB and then install it.
 ```shell
 adb install XiaomiOT.apk
 ```